symfony/symfony-docs/guides/service_container/index.rst

 When we ask for the ``my_mailer`` service from the container, the container constructs the object and returns it.
 This is another major advantage of using the service container.
-Namely, a service is *never* constructed until its needed.
+Namely, a service is *never* constructed until it's needed.
 If you define a service and never use it on a request, the service is never created.
 This saves memory and increases the speed of your application.
 This also means that there's very little or no performance hit for defining lot's of services.
 Services that are never used are never constructed.